Indian retailers retrench as reform hopes dashed

 Proponents argue the infrastructure and investment that can be brought by the likes of Wal-Mart would go far to ease crippling food inflation and a high rate of food spoilage.

-“We are going cautious with our expansion plans,” said Mark Ashman, chief executive of Hypercity, the hypermarket arm of Shoppers Stop (SHOP.NS), which, like many of its rivals, hopes to join forces with an overseas retailer once the rules change.
+“We are going cautious with our expansion plans,” said Mark Ashman, chief executive of Hypercity, the hypermarket arm of Shoppers Stop, which, like many of its rivals, hopes to join forces with an overseas retailer once the rules change.

 “If foreign direct investment was allowed, the appetite for expansion for us would certainly be higher,” he said.

-Future Group, controlled by Kishore Biyani, known as the father of Indian retail, recently sold control of its financial services arm Future Capital FCHL.NS to private equity firm Warburg Pincus WP.UL.
+Future Group, controlled by Kishore Biyani, known as the father of Indian retail, recently sold control of its financial services arm Future Capital to private equity firm Warburg Pincus.

 “Our intention is to exit from non-core businesses and focus on core retail business,” a company spokesman said, adding Future Group aims to be debt-free by the end of the fiscal year in March 2013.